kennysmithed/oels2022/oels_practical_wk3.md

 };
 ```

 The only slightly fancy thing in there is that in the prompt I am using some HTML tags - the `<p>...</p>` tag to put the prompt in its own paragraph (it vertically separates the prompt from the stimulus a bit, which I think looks better) and also the `<em>...</em>` tag to make the prompt in italics (again, to visually separate it from the stimulus sentence - em stands for *emphasis* I think).
+If you want to know what the prompt would look like without those tags, feel free to delete them and reload the experiment to find out.

-The code defines 4 such trials, inspired by the type of sentences used in Sprouse (2011).
+The code defines 4 such trials, inspired by the type of sentences used in Sprouse (2011), all using exactly the same template.

 That's basically the only interesting part of the code!
 But we also need some preamble for the participants.
 Most experiments start with a consent screen, where participants read study information and then consent to participate.
 I include a placeholder for this consent screen using the `html-button-response` plugin - you see the consent information and then click a button to indicate that you consent.
 The code for that looks as follows: